 The Investigation Team shall consider whether the responsibility for the next steps in the investigation should be assigned to relevant internal resources, for example IT, Legal, HR, Finance or a specific business area, as well as a potential need to engage external advisors.
 The investigation shall however always include an individual from a department/function outside the department/function which is the subject of the report.
 The Investigation Team shall at all times conduct investigations discreetly, in the strictest confidence and with priority.

 In conjunction with the investigation, or after the investigation has been completed, it may be necessary to disclose information which could identify you to functions within the Company in order to, e.g., initiate proceedings relating to termination of employment.
 Disclosure may also be made to competent authorities.
 You will be informed of any such disclosure, provided however that informing you will not impede

 or complicate the purpose of the disclosure.

-excluding member(s) of the Investigation Team from participating in the review of a
+If a conflict of interest situation may not be avoided by excluding member(s) of the Investigation Team from participating in the review of a

 report, the Company’s CEO shall be in charge of the investigation of such report.

 8. Course of action